 Breathing Meditation

 Bob Silverstein, is a therapist in New York City that I’ve known for many years.
-In the last couple years he has been using breathing meditation as a form of healing and connection.
+In the last couple of years he has been using breathing meditation as a form of healing and connection.
 He’s had some terrific results.
 As we talked about it I invited him to write something that I could post for you all as inspiration and encouragement.

 Recently I completed a week long instructor training in breathing meditation with Richard Brown, M.D. at Kripalu.
 It was a great experience which deepened a process I had begun when I took a one day workshop with Dr. Brown in March.